Protactinium92/XIC_formating/README.md

 The Excel template used by the program is also provided.

+*NOTE: At the moment, I do not have authorization to publish examples of the export

 A protocol, *240209-XICFormat_README*, has been published.
 It was written for non-Python users and serves as a user guide.
 This guide includes instructions for installing and using the program, along with a detailed explanation of the code including the package versions used.